Historical Museum

 Elizabeth Stewart Reed Room

 The recently renovated Reed Room holds an exhibit housing artifacts and information about Westfield through the ages.
 Stop by to learn about Westfield from its colonial beginnings to the late 1900s.
-The room contains historical books about Westfield, which are available for patrons to browse as they are in the space, as well as a brand new exhibit:
+The room contains historical books about Westfield, which are available for patrons to browse as they are in the space, as well as the current exhibit:

 Edwin Smith Historical Museum